microsoft/code-push-server/cli/README.md

 Hermes flags which will be passed to Hermes compiler.

 _NOTE: This parameter can be set using either --extraHermesFlags or -hf_

+#### Private key path parameter

+Private key path which is used for code signing.

+_NOTE: This parameter can be set using either --privateKeyPath or -k_

 ## Debugging CodePush Integration